bitops/covenant/README.md

 ## Notes

-Because these are simply Ruby apps which are not Rack-based, all the contracts are simple.
+Because these are plain Ruby apps which are not Rack-based all the contracts are simple.
 It is easy to generate the contracts on the consumer side using existing Ruby pact libraries.
-For provider side verification, since this was also a non-Rack Ruby application, we are using the standalone [pact-provider-verifier](https://github.com/pact-foundation/pact-provider-verifier) utility.
+For provider side verification, since this is also a non-Rack Ruby application, we are using the standalone [pact-provider-verifier](https://github.com/pact-foundation/pact-provider-verifier) utility.